dhrumildalwadi/raydium-liquidity-pool/README.md

 ### Step 7: Perform Swap

 You can perform swaps by updating and running the `swapAmm` script.
-If you don't have the pool ID, you can obtain it by running the `getAmmPoolInfo` script.
+Update the input token and output token info and run the following script to perform the swap.

 ```
 node scripts/swapAmm.js